 If you’re planning an ascent of Mount Kenya, there are a few important things you need to know before you go.
 If it’s not yet on your list of mountains to climb, it definitely should be.

 Revered by Kenyan people, Mount Kenya is seen as a holy place.
 The country is even named after it, that’s how special it is.
 When people think about climbing mountains in Africa, it’s often its slightly taller cousin, Kilimanjaro that comes to mind.
 However, Mt Kenya is an important climb in its own right.
-Sitting at 5,199 meters, it’s only slightly lower than Kilimanjaro, yet it’s more cost effective and attracts fewer crowds.
+Sitting at 5,199 meters, it’s only slightly lower than Kilimanjaro, yet it’s more cost effective and provides a more off-the-beaten-path adventure.

 Mount Kenya is situated around 200 km Northeast of Nairobi.
-It can be reached easily via the highway in a bus or private transport.
+You’ll need to fly into Nairobi’s international airport, Jomo Kenyatta.
+From the airport, the start point of the hike can be easily reached easily via the highway in a bus or private transport.
 It’s a very accessible mountain but it’s important to tackle it with an experienced guide so that you approach the climb correctly.

 You can still enjoy peace and solitude while climbing Mount Kenya.
 This is something that you won’t necessarily find climbing Kilimanjaro due to the huge crowds it attracts.
 From the summit, you get excellent 360º views of the Kenyan planes and the mountainous area below.
 You’ll make the final ascent early, which means you’ll get to enjoy watching the sun rising over the savannah.
 If you’re really lucky you may even get a glimpse of Kilimanjaro off in the distance.